 The Horses of Saint Mark were created in the 4th century BC.
 (Wikipedia Commons)

 An example of Renaissance artwork can be seen with Leonardo DaVinci’s sketches of Leonardo’s Horse (also known as Gran Cavallo) commissioned in 1482.
 Speaking of large art pieces, this work was actually intended to be the largest equestrian statue in the world but never made it past the preparatory stage.
 We can still enjoy DaVinci’s genius work by viewing his sketches for the planned statue or by visiting one of the two modern replicas in Milan, Italy or Grand Rapids, Michigan.

 You can view Leonardo DaVinci’s sketches of a planned sculpture or see a modern replica in Grand Rapids, Michigan.
-With a horse this size, talk about the need for custom horse trailers to get around!
 (Wikipedia Commons)

 By the time the Baroque era came around, painters like Peter Paul Reubens were creating portraits of important figures on horseback (below left) to show historical figures of power and influence.
 In the mid 18th century, ‘romanticism’ took form with pieces like Theodore Gericault’s An Officer of the Imperial Horse Guards Charging (below right).